nabilah-h-s/NSL/Clean Code/java clean code .md

 	        }

 - **Wrapping Lines**
-When an expression will not fit on a single line, break it according to these general principles:
+<br>When an expression will not fit on a single line, break it according to these general principles:
 	- Break after a comma.
 	- Break before an operator.
 	- Prefer higher-level breaks to lower-level breaks.